thinger-io/Docs/arduino/README.md

 }
 ```

-This sample code basically returns the current state (like a boolean, a number, etc) if there is no input control, or use the incoming data update the current state.
+This sample code basically returns the current state (like a boolean, a number, etc) if there is no input control, or use the incoming data to update the current state.
 This can be easily adapted for controlling a led, while showing its current state in the dashboard once opened or updated.

 ```cpp
 thing["led"] << [](pson& in){